Blue Marble

 10. Install a renewable-energy solution

-Funding is available for many businesses with their own premises, so capital outlay for installing renewable energy solutions such as solar panels, wind turbines and heat pumps could be minimal.
+Funding is available for many businesses with their own premises.
+So capital outlay for installing renewable energy solutions such as solar panels, wind turbines and heat pumps could be minimal.

 Read More Insights